-- Goal 1: To increase stabilize SSD staffing to provide consistent high-level customer service delivery. - Goal 2: To increase and improve communication sources for SSD staff, and to guarantee shared knowledge and regular staffing opportunities within each work classification in the Division. - Goal 3: To increase public awareness of SSD through marketing and outreach. - Goal 4: To identify the decision-making process and enable the individual to make that decision. - Goal 5: To diversify program funding for SSD in order to remain competitive and enhance service delivery to eligible individuals. - Goal 6: To evaluate and improve workflows in identified SSD work areas by 40% by 2009. - Goal 7: To develop a process for problem resolution for our customers.
+Goal 1: To stabilize SSD staffing to provide consistent high-level customer service delivery.

+Goal 2: To increase and improve communication sources for SSD staff, and to share knowledge and regular staffing opportunities within each work classification in the Division.

+Goal 3: To increase public awareness of SSD through marketing and outreach.

+Goal 4: To identify the decision-making process and enable the individual to make that decision.

+Goal 5: To diversify program funding for SSD in order to remain competitive and enhance service delivery to eligible individuals.

+Goal 6: To evaluate and improve workflows in identified SSD work areas by 2009.

+Goal 7: To develop a process for problem resolution for our customers.